Google Business Profile can transform how you acquire customers online.

 Google Business Profile has been around for quite a while - before No Click Searches were even a thing.

-Here's some of the other names it's gone by:
+Here's some of the other names it has gone by:

 Google Business Profile has grown in prominence in terms of how and when these listings appear in search results.